SCOPE OF THIS CHAPTER

-The arrangements for the placement will vary from country to country; the prospective adopters will either adopt child in the child's country or bring the child to the UK for the purposes of adoption in a UK Court.
+The arrangements for the placement will vary from country to country; the prospective adopters will either adopt a child in the child's country or bring the child to the UK for the purposes of adoption in a UK Court.

 If an Adoption Order has been made in a Non-Designated Country, the Order is not recognised in the UK.

 The prospective adopters must seek clearance for the child to enter the UK from the nearest British Embassy, Consulate or High Commission.
-If the Entry Clearance Officer is satisfied that the entry requirements have been met, a visa for a limited period, usually one year, will be issued.
+If the Entry Clearance Officer is satisfied that the entry requirements have been met, a visa for a limited period, usually 1 year, will be issued.

 An adoption application cannot be made until the child has lived with the prospective adopters for 6 months or more.
 Where the prospective adopters have not complied with all the necessary regulations, the child must have lived with them for at least 12 months.